flutter/gallery/README.md

     * On a Linux machine, create and upload the Linux build by running `flutter build linux` and compress the contents of `build/linux/release/bundle`.
-    * On a Windows machine, create and upload the Windows build by running `flutter build windows` and zipping the contents of `build/windows/release`.
+    * On a Windows machine, create and upload the Windows build by running `flutter build windows` and zipping the contents of `build/windows/release`. **Feel free to reach out to csells if you need help with access to a Windows machine for a build or help running the build.**
     * Publish the release.